langdoc/elan-tests/README.md

 In case you find the work useful or reuse it, it can be cited as:

 > Niko Partanen.
 (2019, December 5). langdoc/elan-tests: Language documentation corpus validation scripts (Version v0.1).
 Zenodo. http://doi.org/10.5281/zenodo.3564012

+### To-do

+- Dummy example corpus that contains individual mistakes and can be shared in its entirety, doesn't even need to be real corpus data